Alexei0000/LISystem_midterm/README.md

 ```bash
 npm install
 ```
-for installation
 2. DataBase Installation:

 --Download PostgreSQL

---Input correct User_name, Password and Database_name in /db/db.js (pls ingore my password)
+--Input correct username, password and Database_name in /db/db.js (pls ingore my password)

---Inport data from the sample data folder in to your databse
+--Inport data from the sample data folder into your databse

 3. In the LISystem_DB directory, run: